cocos/cocos-docs/en/editor/scene/index.md

 ## Scene settings

-**Scene Editor** The options in the top right corner can be used to set the scene reference image, scene grid, scene camera parameters, etc. Please refer to the description below for details.
+The options in the top right corner of the **Scene** panel can be used to set the reference image, grid, camera parameters, etc. of the scene.
+Please refer to the description below for details.

 ### Reference image settings